The short answer

 Find a cat in Calgary

-All cats scratch — the home setup matters.
-Browse 162+ adoptable cats.
+All cats scratch.
+The home setup matters.
+Browse adoptable cats in Calgary.

 Browse Adoptable Cats →